 Does it Worth Your Money?

-Take a look at the price tag, the website and the celebrated screenshot of Program Five in action and then try to respond this question yourself.
+Take a look at the price tag, the website, and the celebrated screenshot of Program Five in action and then try to respond to this question yourself.
 If you said yes, then please seek professional help because you are clearly out of your mind.
-As for the one selling this dinosaur software, they are either out of their mind or they have no shame at all because the price tag can climb up to a massive €470.
-It is not a typo and it is not a joke either, because if you add up all the alleged perks and extra features this is what it will cost.
+As for the one selling this dinosaur software, they are either out of their mind, or they have no shame at all because the price tag can climb up to a massive €470.
+It is not a typo, and it is not a joke either, because if you add up all the alleged perks and extra features, this is what it will cost.

-They try to sweeten the deal by offering two types of discounts but even so the full bundle will cost you in excess of €200.
-For 10 times less money you can purchase another worthless lottery software by simple googling for it, there is no need to acquire Program Five.
-The software looks atrocious, these guys who developed and try to sell it are obviously living in different times and everything is simply wrong about it.
-There are better ways to throw money down the drain and there is no reason for enabling these people to keep their business alive.
+They try to sweeten the deal by offering two types of discounts but even so the full bundle will cost you over €200.
+For 10 times less money, you can purchase another worthless lottery software by simple googling for it; there is no need to acquire Program Five.
+The software looks atrocious, these guys who developed and try to sell it are living in different times, and everything is wrong about it.
+There are better ways to throw money down the drain, and there is no reason for enabling these people to keep their business alive.

 I can’t overstate my disappointment about how Program Five and the website marketing it looks like, but at the same time, I have to say that the experience is hilarious.
 Not even if you are colorblind, the design can’t possibly convince you to spend a dime on anything they try to sell you, and trust me when I say that those who leave seconds after landing on the website, don’t miss out on anything.